The Getty

 » Components hierarchy

-Contains descriptors for the constituent parts of objects, including structures, images, and texts.
-In those instances where a descriptor refers to an element that may sometimes be a component and sometimes stand alone, its preferred parent should be the single most suitable hierarchy.
+Contains concept records for the constituent parts of objects, including structures, images, and texts.
+In those instances where a term refers to an element that may sometimes be a component and sometimes stand alone, its preferred parent should be the single most suitable hierarchy.
 For example, chapels, which are always rooms or spaces but may sometimes also be independent buildings, has rooms and spaces as preferred parent in the Components hierarchy; air conditioners, which are always equipment but may also sometimes be part of HVAC systems, appears in the Tools and Equipment hierarchy.
 See Multiple Parents below.

 • Regarding other Hierarchies

-Terms for features that are not separable components, such as ornamental patterns and physical effects (e.g., fluting, wrinkles), appear in the hierarchies of the Physical Attributes facet.
+Concept records for features that are not separable components, such as ornamental patterns and physical effects (e.g., fluting, wrinkles), appear in the hierarchies of the Physical Attributes facet.

 • Organization